Terms & Conditions of Sale

 6. Changes to Orders

-1. If Buyer requires modifications to any aspect of an order, including drawings, designs, or specifications, the Parties shall negotiate an equitable adjustment, if any, in the form of a change order or amendment.
+6.1 If Buyer requires modifications to any aspect of an order, including drawings, designs, or specifications, the Parties shall negotiate an equitable adjustment, if any, in the form of a change order or amendment.
 Seller shall not make any changes without Buyer’s prior written consent.
-No claim by Seller for adjustment shall be allowed unless made in writing and received by Buyer within thirty (30) days from the date notice is received by Seller.
-Nothing in this clause shall excuse Seller from performance of an Order as changed, including during the pendency of any claim.
+No claim by Seller for adjustment shall be considered by Buyer unless made in writing and received by Buyer within thirty (30) days from the date notice of modifications is received by Seller.
+Nothing in this clause shall excuse Seller from performance of an order as changed, including during the pendency of any claim.

 7. Quality & Audit

-1. Seller may not make any change to any Products designs, processes, or procedures without Buyer’s prior written approval.
+7.1 Seller may not make any change to any Products’ designs, processes, or procedures without Buyer’s prior written approval.
+Seller will be liable for all losses and damages that Buyer may suffer if Seller does not comply with the requirements of the preceding sentence.

 8. Limited Warranty